SAP/vscode-logging/packages/logger/README.md

 The `getChildLogger` API is available on the interface returned by `getExtensionLogger`.
-This can be used to obtain sub logger which log to the same targets (outChannel/files) as the root logger, but with a more specific namespace.
+This can be used to obtain sub logger which log to the same targets (outChannel/files) as the root logger, but with a more specific label.

 ```javascript
 const { getExtensionLogger } = require("@vscode-logging/logger");